Make $$$s from the place where you live.

 What you could earn: $700 – $3,000 a day

 How to make it work: a good location, space, plenty of natural light and period features are all very attractive to potential bookers.
 If you’ve got parking nearby then you increase the appeal further.
-Keep your space uncluttered and tidy – many bookings come in at the last minute – and follow popular interiors trends e.g. Scandi aesthetics and shabby chic to increase your appeal.
+Keep your space uncluttered and tidy – many bookings come in at the last minute – and follow popular interior trends e.g. Scandi aesthetics and shabby chic to increase your appeal.

 Using your home as a B&B